 Blood sucking primordial fish invading freshwater rivers and lakes, dangerous to even the most powerful fish, and not to mention humans?
 As a New Englander, I find Sea Lampreys to be terrifying.

 What Jaws did for the ocean, he's doing for every river and lake he can find.
-Seriously, you know a show has a pretty high dose of Nightmare Fuel when piranhas are among the less dangerous creatures featured.
+Seriously, you know a show has a pretty high dose of Nightmare Fuel when piranhas are among the least dangerous creatures featured.

 Extra Jaws shoutout goes to the Bull Shark episode.
 Already not too much smaller than Great Whites, and meaner to boot, they're able to operate just as well in fresh water, the only shark in the world to do so.
 They've been found in sea-connected rivers up to 2200 miles inland.